caneparesearch/kMCpy/README.md

 ```

-- with no GUI enabled (for command line, running on server)
+- with no GUI enabled (for command line environment running on server)

 ```
 conda create -n kmcpy python=3.8 hdf5 -c conda-forge